opencog/atomspace-cog/README.md

 ### The Production Backend
 This backend opens four sockets to the cogserver, and handles requests asynchronously.
 In other words, requests might be handled out-of-order.
-Be sure to pepper your code with `(barrier)` to flush the network buffers, else you might get unexpected behavior.
-The `(barrier)` ensures that all reads/writes before the barrier are completed, before any that come after are started.
+If there is some critical code segment that can't tolerate this, use the `(barrier)` call.
+It will flush the network buffers, and force a serialization barrier at the remote end.
+The `(barrier)` is a 'fence' and not a synchronization chekpoint: it ensures that all reads/writes before the barrier are completed before any that come after are started.

 Usage is much like before:
 ```
 scheme> (use-modules (opencog persist-cog))
-scheme> (define csn (ComStorageNode "cog://example.com/"))
+scheme> (define csn (CogStorageNode "cog://example.com/"))
 scheme> (cog-open csn)
 ```